KeepKindling/supermic-survey/README.md

 - Allow users to create valid genres to add to spreadsheet
 - Ask the user for the address which would not be shared with anyone

+### Structure

+The site will follow these strcutural guidelines:

+1. The user will be greeted and guided to how to answer the survey's questions
+2. They will then be asked to choose a genre they would like to provide information for
+3. If they have already used a genre, they will be told they cannot use a genre more than once
+4. Then will be asked to provide there first and last name, age and gender identity(an option is available to prefer not to say)
+5. Then be thanked for their personal info and assure the user it will remain protected from third party companys
+6. Asked to give their favorite artist and the artists song in their specified genre
+7. Notify the user that the worksheet of data is being updated and has done successfully
+8. User is finally asked if they want to provide information for another genre.
+If yes the program runs again, if no, The user is thanked again and the program bids goodbye

 # Bugs/Issues encountered
 - Whilst trying to validate the name variable inside of the get_info method, kept getting the error message "name is not defined".
 I think it's related to the scope of where I'm defining name.
 Tried using the global attribute in front of the name variable but did not fix it, currently stuck. !
 Fixed the issue by using the global attribute correctly.
 I placed it in front of the name variable but i needed to give the variable global scope before defining it. not at the same time.